seantronsen/rustlings/README.md

+# NOTE
+The state of the repository reflects my personal progress through the course.
+I have no intention of submitting updates/improvements upstream.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!